sgravrock/jasmine.github.io/_faq/async/mixed-style.md

 implicitly returned promise, and by calling the `done` callback.
 This mirrors a potential design problem with the `DataLoader` class.
 Usually people write specs like this because the code under test can't be relied upon to signal completion in a consistent way.
-For instance, `DataLoader` might only use the returned promise to signal failure, leaving it pending in the success case.
-Or the order in which subscribers are called and the returned promise is settled might be unpredictable. **It's not possible to write a reliable spec for code that has that problem.** If you can't figure out when it's finished, then neither can Jasmine.
+The order in which subscribers are called and the returned promise is settled might be unpredictable.
+Or worse, `DataLoader` might only use the returned promise to signal failure, leaving it pending in the success case.
+It's not possible to write a reliable spec for code that has that problem.

 The fix is to change the code under test to always signal completion in a consistent way.
 In this case that means making sure that the last thing